 - dedication: «to my friend Abel Pereira, in deep friendship, and in recognition to his exceptional talent»

-Hornpipe, for solo horn, is the first of a cycle of works for various solo instruments, which already includes Chirimia (2002/rev.2012) for solo oboe [or soprano-saxophone], Alboque (2011), for solo clarinet, and Conn-O-Sax (2015), for solo alto-saxophone.
-For the near future other pieces are planned, namely for marimba, flute and bassoon.
+Hornpipe, for solo horn, is the first of a cycle of works for various solo instruments, which already includes Chirimia (2002/rev.2012) for solo oboe [or soprano saxophone] and Alboque (2011), for solo clarinet.
+For the near future, other pieces are planned.

 My personal approach to hornpipe takes precisely the perspective of the solo dance accompanied by an instrument, being, in this case, dancer and instrument one and the same person.

-Hornpipe is dedicated to Abel Pereira, a long date friend and a much praised virtuoso of the instrument.
-It is also my recognition to his exceptional talent.
+Hornpipe is dedicated to Abel Pereira, a long date friend and a much-praised virtuoso of the instrument.
+It is also my recognition of his exceptional talent.

 buy sheet music: